 The Relationship Genogram identifies how people are linked to one another.
 The style of this free genogram template varies to represent the sort of relationship.
 Marriage, a casual connection, a committed partnership, or a transitory relationship can all be represented by the relationship genogram.
 They also cover separation, separation, and partnership.

 Family relationshipDownload this example

 This figure displays a simple example of a family relationship diagram using a genogram.
 As you can see, there are two families at the very top.
 It includes grandparents, cousins, uncles, aunt, niece, and nephew.
 Supposed that you have a family line here, you will see in this family genogram example that you have 2 siblings.
 The youngest sibling already has offspring who became your nephew and niece.

 Another diagram is an emotional relationship that will enable you to identify the current status of members with each other.
 Using the same genogram, we add symbols that define each emotion of one member to another.
 Here you will see emotions like harmony which is a straight green line, a conflict which is two red broken lines, etc. There are a lot more emotional bond symbols that you can add to your genogram depending on the situation of one’s family.

 Medical genogramDownload this example

-Using a genogram, you will be able to describe relationships of family members and understand dynamics over generations.
-You can think of it as an in-depth family diagram of your family history to analyze one’s action or trace genetic diseases.
-Meanwhile, genogram may look complex but is worthwhile after learning some of the basic rules and symbols and looking at some genogram template free examples.
+You will be able to explain family member interactions and comprehend dynamics across generations by using a genogram.
+Consider it an in-depth family map of your family history that may be used to assess one’s actions or trace genetic disorders.
+Meanwhile, genograms may appear difficult, but it is worthwhile to grasp some of the fundamental principles and symbols and to look at several free genogram examples.